UKCA marking came into force in Great Britain in January 2021 when the UK left the European Union.

-For Northern Ireland, the EU MDR and IVDR will apply from 26 May 2021 and 26 May 2022, respectively.
-Even after 1 July 2023, a CE mark will continue to be required for medical devices placed on the Northern Ireland market and manufacturers will need to meet EU regulations.
+For Northern Ireland, even after 1 July 2024, a CE or UKNI mark will continue to be required for medical devices placed on the NI market and manufacturers will need to meet EU Regulations.